thewaytozion/widgets/README.md

 IS RUNNING ON iOS 14.3 (beta2) ONLY.
 Crossing fingers that "Set Wallpaper" function will stay with public iOS 14.3 release.

-Just a modification from Shortcut presented below.
+Just a modification from Shortcut presented before.

 My personal screenshot from Shortcut can be seen below: